 So yeah, long range, fuel efficient, low capacity aircraft have done wonders for airlines when it comes to the viability of ultra long haul city pairs.
 Many routes that could have previously never been profitable now make sense.

-Note that I’ll be counting flights that are either currently operating, or that are expected to resume in the the next six months, based on current schedules (and if they’re not currently operating, I’ll note it below).
-What’s pretty amazing to me is that all 17 of these flights are over 8,200 miles, which is a long way to go nonstop.
+Note that I’ll be counting flights that are either currently operating, or that are expected to be launched or resumed before the end of 2022, based on current schedules (and if they’re not currently operating, I’ll note it below).
+What’s pretty amazing to me is that all of these flights are over 8,200 miles, which is a long way to go nonstop.

 - New York (JFK) to Singapore (SIN) / Singapore Airlines / 9,537 miles / Airbus A350-900ULR